mwickert/scikit-dsp-comm/README.md

 ## Package High Level Overview

 This package is a collection of functions and classes to support signal processing and communications theory teaching and research.
 The foundation for this package is `scipy.signal`.
-The code in particular currently runs under Python `2.7x` and `3.6x`.
+The code in particular currently requires Python `>=3.5x`.

 The real-time audio DSP capabilities of `pyaudio_helper` allow for two channel algorithm development with real-time user control enabled by the `ipywidgets` when running in the Jupyter notebook.